nat2bee/Foragers_vs_Nurses/README.md

 - **common.stats.R**: R function used to test overlap significance between DET in the two species.
 Used parameters in the manuscript are included.

-- **expected_GCmethylation.R**: R script used to test if the mean amount of CG methylation observed is greater than expected based on the proportion of CG sites in the transcriptome.
+- **expected_GCmethylation.R**: R script used to test wether the mean amount of CG methylation observed is greater than expected based on the proportion of CG sites in the transcriptome.

+- **methylation_mean_dev.R**: R script used to test whether the mean amount of C methylation observed in a transcripts subset is significantly greater than the general mean.